-It’s important to feel at ease with your doctor.
+Because good communication is key to being part of a collaborating team, it’s important to feel at ease with your doctor.
 How well you are able to talk with your doctor is a key part of getting the care that’s best for you.

 You may want to discuss everything about the cancer.
-Some people feel more in control of what’s happening to them when they know all of the facts.
+Some people feel more in control about what’s happening to them when they know all of the facts.
 They try to fully understand their cancer, their treatments, and what they can expect.

 It’s hard to remember all of the things you’re told at each doctor’s visit, especially when you’re anxious or afraid.